bluzelle/curium/docs/setup/deploy.md

         **Important** write this mnemonic phrase in a safe place.
         It is the only way to recover your account if you ever forget your password.

-        amused silk skull latin symbol together resemble blind march achieve angle rib innocent reflect weapon critic quarter empty crime pride fluid hint finish switch
+        amused silk <...> switch

     Note the address, with the “bluzelle” prefix, and the mnemonic.
 The mnemonic will be used by the Bluzelle javascript client to send transactions to the node.

 8. Add the first account to the blockchain using the vuser key as the account identifier

-        blzd add-genesis-account $(blzcli keys show vuser -a) 10000000000bnt
+        blzd add-genesis-account $(blzcli keys show vuser -a) 500000000000000ubnt

     this command is an alias for “tx staking create-validator”.
 The amount given for the bnt tokens here will be the total amount of tokens available to the zone.

-9. As this is the first node in the zone, it needs a transaction that will be the first transaction in the blockchain.
+9. As this is the first node in the zone, it needs an initial transaction for the blockchain.

-        blzd gentx --name vuser --amount 100000000bnt
+        blzd gentx --name vuser --amount 10000000000000ubnt

+    which will produce the output:

         Password to sign with 'vuser':
-        Genesis transaction written to "/home/rich/.blzd/config/gentx/gentx-6ccdb7764f4b6762bca9ce254ee9db49a687cc9c.json"
+        Genesis transaction written to "/home/rich/.blzd/config/gentx/gentx-<...>.json"

-    remember to specify the  amount of coins to bond using the --amount parameter so that bnt is used as stake, if this is neglected the bonding denomination will be stake.
+    remember to specify the  amount of coins to bond using the --amount parameter so that *ubnt* is used as stake, if this is neglected the bonding denomination will be stake.

     Open the genesis transaction JSON file and note the value for the validator_address, it will have the prefix “bluzellevaloper”,  this id will be used to get account info later.
+Alternatively, use jq to extract the value directly:

+        less ~/.blzd/config/gentx/gentx-7a3a<...>.json \
+            | jq .value.msg[0].value.validator_address

+    Which will produce the output

+        "bluzellevaloper10g9je9j<...>"

 10. Create the genesis file from the first transaction:

         blzd collect-gentxs

     the output of this command will also contain the validator_address, prefixed with bluzellevaloper.
 If you have not done so in the previous step, note the validator_address.

-    This command creates the signed genesis.json (.blzd/config/genesis.json) that will be copied to the rest of the nodes in the zone.
+    This command creates the signed genesis.json file ".blzd/config/genesis.json)" that will be copied to the rest of the nodes in the zone.

 11. The node can be started with the Bluzelle daemon:

         blzd start

 12. On a second terminal the http server can be started with the Bluzelle client

         blzcli rest-server

     If external access to the rest server is required add the _--laddr_ argument

         blzcli rest-server --laddr tcp://0.0.0.0:1317